 Whether you hire someone for a renovation, or you just need a furniture facelift, you may find that some expertise is worth the investment.
 If you’re still unsure, here are five aspects that interior designers know that you might not.

 1. Access to Suppliers

-ultimately save you money in the long run.
-Not only that, but some stores and suppliers work exclusively with designers and trade professionals.
-You can’t just walk in and purchase the items.
+Additionally, some stores and suppliers work exclusively with designers and trade professionals.
+These are items that you can not just walk in and purchase.
 This gives designers special access to pricing as well as particular styles.
 An interior designer can find what you need while potentially saving you time, money, and novice mistakes in the process.
 Renovations can be expensive so don’t settle for less and consider reaching out to a professional.